Terminology of the British Isles: Ireland

 Since the adoption of the Constitution of Ireland in 1937, Ireland has been the English name of the state which covers approximately five-sixths of the island of Ireland.
 The name Éire is used when writing in Irish.

 Since the Republic of Ireland Act 1948, the term "Republic of Ireland" is the term used as the additional description of the state.
 This term is useful in avoiding ambiguity between the name of the island and the name of the state.
 However, the term "Ireland" is always used in formal diplomatic contexts such as the European Union or the United Nations.
 The passport of the Republic of Ireland bears the name Éire – Ireland.

 Before the introduction of the 1937 constitution and the new name, the Irish Free State occupied the same territory as the modern state of Ireland.
 The Irish Free State became an autonomous dominion of the British Empire in 1922 when it seceded from the United Kingdom through the Anglo-Irish Treaty.
 The King ceased to be its Head of State in 1936 and the state ceased to be a Dominion and left the Commonwealth in 1948.

 Traditionally, the island of Ireland is divided into four provinces – Leinster, Connacht, Munster and Ulster, with each of the provinces further divided into counties.
 The Republic of Ireland takes up 83% of the island, twenty-six of the thirty-two traditional counties of Ireland.
 Northern Ireland takes up the remaining area, six of the traditional nine counties of Ulster.

-In Northern Ireland, Irishness is a highly contested identity, with fundamentally different perceptions of national identity between unionists (who generally perceive themselves as being British) and nationalists (who generally consider both communities to be part of the Irish nation).
+In Northern Ireland, Irishness is a highly contested identity, with fundamentally different perceptions of national identity between loyalists (who generally perceive themselves as being British) and republicans (who generally consider both communities to be part of the Irish nation).

 The Republic of Ireland is often referred to by the nationalist and Republican communities by the term "the Twenty-six Counties", with the connotation that the state constituted as such forms only a portion of the ideal political unit of the Irish Republic, which would consist of all of the thirty-two counties into which the island is divided.
 The term "the Six Counties" (of Northern Ireland) is also used.
 Other nationalist terms in use include "the North of Ireland" and "the North".
 These latter are terms also used by the Irish national broadcaster RTÉ.
 More extreme terms for Northern Ireland include "the occupied six counties" or "occupied Ireland", which are often used by people who reject the idea of Northern Ireland as a separate entity from the Republic of Ireland.

 The Irish passport is available to Irish citizens and can also be applied for abroad through Irish Consular services and the local Irish Embassy.
 As per the Irish nationality law, any person born on the island of Ireland before 2005, or otherwise a first generation descendant of such a person, is allowed to apply for an Irish passport.
 As such, people born in Northern Ireland and their children may be Irish citizens and hold an Irish passport if they choose.